 The Covid-19 outbreak has indeed seen us embrace ‘the new normal’ in ways we have never imagined before.
 Giving us a reason to cheer, amidst the impending lockdown 4.0 that is speculated to bring lesser restrictions for citizens, in a path-breaking move, state governments have now implemented a new mandate permitting the home delivery of alcohol.
 Yes, a move that we all secretly wished upon for years!

 Latest to join the list is Maharashtra—starting May 14, 2020, the state’s excise department has allowed local wine shops to home deliver a chilled bottle of beer and other spirits.
 However, there are caveats.
-Home delivery is only available in districts where the civic bodies have permitted alcohol sales.
+Home delivery of liquor is only available in those districts in Maharashtra where the civic bodies have permitted alcohol sales.
 Unfortunately, this leaves out Mumbai, Thane, Pune, Nagpur, Aurangabad and districts where the local authorities decided to put a stop to the alcohol sales after the initial overcrowding and unruly behaviour that flouted social distancing norms after the government had allowed sale of liquor from May 4.

 Purveyors of fine spirits in the state also need to have a permit for alcohol consumption to avail the home delivery scheme for alcohol.
 While those making the home deliveries need to be medically tested to ensure that they do not have any pathogens.
 They will then be given an identity card that will allow them to ferry your liquor order.
 Residents of Mumbai and Pune do not have to live in despair—an e-token system as well as issuing of online drinking permits is in the pipeline for alcohol sales.
 But the system needs to be implemented cautiously believes Satyam Savla, MD of Mumbai-based retailer Juben Wines.
 “Opening wine shops is okay but as long as it doesn’t increase risk of infection and spread on COVID-19; that has to remain a priority,” he said.

 In Delhi, an e-token system has already been initiated that allows a buyer to register online.
-He or she will be allotted a time slot as well as a specific shop to purchase liquor.
+He or she will be allotted a time slot as well as a specific store to purchase liquor.
 “The challenge with e-tokens is that if the limited number of token are issued to country liquor consumers who tend to be mostly from lower economic strata, the odds of them maintaining social distancing is drastically reduced,” Savla explained.
 In Delhi, Only 160 wine shops are open in the national capital and only 50 tokens are issued per hour.

 Indian states and their excise acts never had any clear-cut provisions made for online ordering and home delivery of alcohol, it has always been a grey area.
 But with the Supreme Court of India, on May 8, 2020, dismissing a plea to ban the sale of alcohol stated that states should consider home delivery as a model of sale.
 There is already a growing interest from delivery partners in tap into this demand—food aggregator Zomato is already getting its act together, while Swiggy is also seeking permissions for home delivery of alcohol from licensed retailers.
 Savla clarified that the current change in rules regarding home delivery and online sales for spirits is a temporary move to manage the current pandemic.
 These provisions may be withdrawn as and when deemed fit.